Advancing the Science of Communication to Improve Lives

 - A webpage describing extramural research workforce diversity programs, including the NIDCD Diversity Scholars Program

-- Broadening distribution of an e-newsletter, which highlights funding opportunity announcements, upcoming webinars, updates from the NDCD Advisory Council, and other NIH resources, to recent grant applicants, as well as applicants located at Historically Black Colleges and Universities (HBCUs) and Minority-Serving Institutions (MSIs)
+- Broadening distribution of an e-newsletter, which highlights funding opportunities, upcoming webinars, updates from the NDCD Advisory Council, and other NIH resources, to recent grant applicants, as well as applicants located at Historically Black Colleges and Universities (HBCUs) and Minority-Serving Institutions (MSIs)

 - Increased NIDCD participation at conferences that reach a broader audience of professionals and trainees to share information about application processes and funding opportunities